enrico271/storm/README.markdown

 #*K*-Safe Storm

-This repository contains a *k*-safe version of Storm that allows *k* machine failures to have no impact on performance.
-This was a capstone project for UC Berkeley Master of Engineering program.
+This repository contains a *k*-safe version of Storm that allows up to *k* machine failures without introducing delays in the system.
+This was a Capstone project for the UC Berkeley Master of Engineering program.

 ----------